Expected Gradients of Maxout Networks and Consequences to Parameter Initialization: Experiments

 We should point out that what is a fair comparison is not as straightforward as matching the parameter count.
 In particular, wider networks have the advantage of having a higher dimensional representation.
 A fully connected network will not necessarily perform as well as a convolutional network with the same number of parameters, and a deep and narrow network will not necessarily perform as well as a wider and shallower network with the same number of parameters.

 Nevertheless, to add more details to the results, we perform experiments using ReLU networks that have as many parameters as maxout networks.
 See Tables~\ref{tab:wide_relu} and \ref{tab:deep_relu} for results.
 We modify network architectures described in Section~\ref{subsec:exp_main_training} for these experiments in the following way.

 In the first experiment, we use fully connected ReLU networks $5$ times wider than maxout networks.
-For convolutional networks, however, the resulting CNNs with ReLU activations would be extremely wide, so we only made it $2$ times wider.
+For convolutional networks, however, the resulting CNNs with ReLU activations would be extremely wide, so we only made it $4$ and $3$ times wider depending on the depth of the network.
 In our setup, a $5$ times wider CNN network would need to be trained for longer than $24$ hours, which is difficult in our experiment environment.
 Maxout networks only required a much shorter time of around $10$ hours, which indicates possible benefits in some cases.
-In the second experiment, we consider ReLU networks that are $5$ times deeper than maxout networks.
-More specifically. they have the following architecture: $[25 {\times} \text{fc}64, \ 25 {\times} \text{fc}32, \ 25 {\times} \text{fc}16, \ 25 {\times} \text{fc}8, \ \text{out}]$.
-As expected, wider networks do better.
-On the other hand, deeper ReLU networks of the same width do much worse than maxout networks.